AckerlyXu/heima/articles/app-service-web/app-service-deploy-ftp.md

 3. Copy your files and their respective directory structure to the [**/site/wwwroot** directory](https://github.com/projectkudu/kudu/wiki/File-structure-on-azure) in Azure (or the **/site/wwwroot/App_Data/Jobs/** directory for WebJobs).
 4. Browse to your app's URL to verify the app is running properly.

-> [AZURE.NOTE]
+> [!NOTE]
-> Unlike [Git-based deployments](/documentation/articles/app-service-deploy-local-git/), FTP deployment doesn't support the following deployment automations:
+> Unlike [Git-based deployments](./app-service-deploy-local-git.md), FTP deployment doesn't support the following deployment automations:
 ><p>
 ><p> - dependency restore (such as NuGet, NPM, PIP, and Composer automations)
 ><p> - compilation of .NET binaries